isabella232/advertising-cloud.en/help/dsp/reports/report-destinations/report-destination-about.md

 ## The [!UICONTROL Report Destinations] View

-The [!UICONTROL Report Destinations] view shows all of your previously created destinations and the number of reports linked to each.
+The [!UICONTROL Report Destinations] view shows all of your existing destinations and the number of reports linked to each.
 You can filter the list by destination type.

 You can create new destinations, and edit and delete existing destinations, from this view.

 >[!NOTE]
 >
->Updates to existing report destinations with valid credentials don't impact report delivery and will continue without interruptions.
+>Updating the credentials for your existing report destinations won't interrupt report delivery, as long as the credentials are valid.

 ![Report Destinations](/help/dsp/assets/report-destinations.png)